josipcodes/community-helper/README.md

 The project should now be connected and deployed to Heroku!

+If you experience issues creating Heroku account:
+- Make sure you have accepted cookies.
+- Try using an email address from a different provider.

 ### Local Deployment

 This project can be cloned or forked in order to make a local copy on your own system.